 Such social engineering scams are well known.
 They still work, but 2019 has seen much more radical, sinister techniques starting to emerge.

 The problems arise when social engineering and phishing meet artificial intelligence (AI) and machine learning.
 On one hand, machine learning tools are allowing criminals to create cybercrime factories.
 They can tell these tools to craft certain styles of email, then sit back and watch them go to work.
 There’s no chance of tiredness or burnout, and human error is minimal.

 On the other hand, the rise of AI is allowing criminals to go beyond standard persuasive techniques.
 The next generation of AI tools can bring together huge amounts of data about targets, creating in-depth profiles to use when contacting and manipulating them.
 When they get started, you may have no idea that you are talking to a machine.

 It’s not all bad, though.
 Plenty of people have argued that AI can help us neutralize phishers.
 But in truth, this could go either way.
 Technology is what we make of it, and you can guarantee that criminals will make AI a powerful way to compromise our security.

-While the latest cybersecurity threats may seem worrying (and they should be), it’s reassuring to remember that there’s a whole industry dedicated to keeping us safe online.
+While the latest cyber security threats may seem worrying (and they should be), it’s reassuring to remember that the whole cyber security industry is dedicated to keeping us safe online.
 Antivirus and antimalware tools, encrypted data storage centers, and beefed up authentication processes are all there for us to use.

 But whatever you do online, arm yourself with the tools require to stay as safe as possible.
 There’s no such thing as 100% security, but just because the threats are mounting, doesn’t mean we need to be sitting ducks.